ensoftened/Jose-Lorenzo-Villapando-primia-technical-exam/README.md

 # Explanation

 I just followed the basic flow of MERN stack.
-I actually have my own built-in component libraries and necessary directories in my client side that are customizable, in oder to make coding with styles easier.
+Actually, I have my own built-in component libraries and necessary directories in my client side that are customizable, in order to make coding with styles easier.
 I also used axios library to make an http request from the client side to server side.

 If you are going to ask me what will be the improvements I would like to implement if I have more time, I want to add the following:

 1. E-mail module.
 Once the candidate gets hired, he/she will get a verification email to completely setup his/her account
 2. Login feature.
 This is essential because every activity needs to be authorized by each user.
 3. Audit trail feature.
-This is important in order to keep track all the activities of every user on the system.
+In order to keep track all the activities of every user on the system.
+4. Dashboard.
+A Dashboard that shows charts and graphs that summarize the activities within given periods.
-4. More necessary fields that are relevant for each entity.
+5. More necessary fields that are relevant for each entity.